 There is some controversy associated with bmi calculations for the reasons stated above and because apparently these are used by insurance companies to assess overall health.

-Since bmi can be used as a reason to deny coverage, naturally there is great concern that the mitigating factors stated above are not considered adequately.
+Since the body mass index can be used as a reason to deny coverage, naturally there is great concern that the mitigating factors stated above are not considered adequately.

-However, for our purposes for you to note where you are on the bmi calculator chart and determine for yourself a baseline for fat loss, it is very helpful.
+However, for your purposes you can calculate bmi here and determine for yourself a baseline for fat loss which is very helpful.

-Now that you've determined how much fat you need to lose, keep reading below to get started on your lifetime fat loss program!
+Now that you've determined how much fat you need to lose, keep reading the articles below to get started on your lifetime fat loss program!

 Do this every day and your clothes will soon be loose!